-a) All units shall be closed in a manner that:

-- 1) Controls and, eliminates or minimizes to the greatest extent practicable or eliminates releases from the unit; and - 2) Minimizes the need for maintenance during and beyond the post-closure care period; - b) Closure shallIf closure is to be by removal of all impounded coal combustion waste, and leachate from coal combustion waste, unless the Agency determines that removal is technically infeasible or would not result in greater protection of human health and the environment.
-If any of the following criteria are present, closure shall be by removal unless technically infeasible: - 1) Coal combustion waste is present in the water table; - 2) The unit is located in a floodplain or wetlands; or - 3) The unit has been constructed over a mine, void, and any other unstable terrain that puts the unit's integrity at risk.

-The owner or operator shall remove all coal combustion waste, as well as containment system components (liners, etc.).
+- a) All units shall be closed in a manner that: - 1) Controls and , eliminates or minimizes to the greatest extent practicable or eliminates releases from the unit; and - 2) Minimizes the need for maintenance during and beyond the post-closure care period; - b) If closure is to be by removal of all impounded coal combustion waste, and leachate from coal combustion waste, the owner or operator shall remove all coal combustion waste, as well as containment system components (liners, etc.).
 If the owner or operator does not also remove the containment system components (liners, etc.), the containment system components left in place shall be cleaned to remove all coal combustion waste and punctured to allow stormwater to cross through the system.
-All coal combustion waste must be properly disposed in accordance with the applicable laws and regulations unless beneficially reused.

-- c) If closure is not to be by removal of all impounded coal combustion waste and leachate from coal combustion waste, the owner or operator shall: - 1) Eliminate free liquids by removing liquid wastes, either by disposal offsite in accordance with the applicable laws and regulations or by an authorized discharge through a properly permitted outfall, or solidifying the remaining wastes and waste residues. - 2) Stabilize remaining wastes to a bearing capacity sufficient to support final cover. - 3) Cover the unit with a final cover designed and constructed to meet the requirements of Section 841.420 of this Part.

-d) Deed notation

-1) Following closure of a unit at a site, the owner or operator shall record a notation on the deed to the facility property or some other instrument that is normally examined during title search.
-The owner or operator shall
+All coal combustion waste must be properly disposed in accordance with the applicable laws and regulations unless beneficially reused. - c) If closure is not to be by removal of all impounded coal combustion waste and leachate from coal combustion waste, the owner or operator shall: - Eliminate free liquids by removing liquid wastes, either by disposal offsite in accordance with the applicable laws and regulations or by an authorized discharge through a properly permitted outfall, or solidifying the remaining wastes and waste residues. - 2) Stabilize remaining wastes to a bearing capacity sufficient to support final cover. - 3) Cover the unit with a final cover designed and constructed to meet the requirements of Section 841.420 of this Part. - d) Deed notation - 1) Following closure of a unit at a site, the owner or operator shall record a notation on the deed to the facility property or some other instrument that is normally examined during title search.
+The owner or operator shall place a copy of the instrument in the operating record, and shall notify the Agency that the notation has been recorded and a copy has been placed in the operating record.

-- place a copy of the instrument in the operating record, and shall notify the Agency that the notation has been recorded and a copy has been placed in the operating record. - 2) The notation on the deed or other instrument must be made in such a way that in perpetuity notify any potential purchaser of the property that: - A) The land has been used as a coal combustion waste surface impoundment; and - B) The land's use is restricted pursuant to Section 841.430(h)-(i).
+- 2) The notation on the deed or other instrument must be made in such a way that in perpetuity notify any potential purchaser of the property that: - A) The land has been used as a coal combustion waste surface impoundment; and - B) The land's use is restricted pursuant to Section 841.430(h)-(i).